Technology

 Proof verification runs in native code at the protocol layer rather than as interpreted contract bytecode — the difference between viable and unusable at scale.

-There is no trusted-hardware component and no single secret whose compromise could unwind confidentiality.
+There is no trusted-hardware component and no master key or global secret whose compromise could unwind confidentiality.
 Privacy rests on the mathematics alone.

 Post-quantum posture